dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 * [`IActionModelConvention`](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.applicationmodels.iactionmodelconvention)
 * [`IParameterModelConvention`](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.applicationmodels.iparametermodelconvention)

-Conventions are applied by adding them to MVC settings or by implementing `Attribute`s and applying them to controllers, actions, or action parameters (similar to [`Filters`](https://docs.microsoft.com/aspnet/core/mvc/controllers/filters)).
+Conventions are applied by adding them to MVC options or by implementing `Attribute`s and applying them to controllers, actions, or action parameters (similar to [`Filters`](https://docs.microsoft.com/aspnet/core/mvc/controllers/filters)).
 Unlike filters, conventions are only executed when the app is starting, not as part of each request.

 ### Sample: Modifying the ApplicationModel